-Online videos let you follow the real-world adventures of deep sea divers, growing your knowledge about these underwater biomes in fun fashion.
+Online videos let you follow the real-world adventures of deep sea divers, growing your knowledge about these underwater biomes in a fun fashion.
 Who knows?
-This might just inspire ideas for an exotic cruise the next summer?
+This might inspire ideas for an exotic cruise the next summer.

 Make A Lemon Battery